Betye Saar: The Liberation of Aunt Jemima

-In the book Parodise [sic] of Ownership, Richard Schur states, "Saar deployed Aunt Jemima's image to promote cultural nationalism during the 1960s and 1970s[…] [she] sought to correct the injustice done by over one hundred years of stereotyped advertising and depicts Aunt Jemima in an angry, defiant, and/ or rebellious poses."
+In the book Parodies [sic] of Ownership, Richard Schur states, "Saar deployed Aunt Jemima's image to promote cultural nationalism during the 1960s and 1970s[…] [she] sought to correct the injustice done by over one hundred years of stereotyped advertising and depicts Aunt Jemima in an angry, defiant, and/ or rebellious poses."
 In the work, which was originally inspired by the assassination of Dr. Martin Luther King Jr., she wanted to promote support for political independence and break stereotypes used to describe Black women.

-In "The Women's Art Journal Betye Saar: Extending the Frozen Monument", James Cristen Steward states: "Against the backdrop of pancake packaging is a grinning popped-eye 'Mammy" with a broom in one hand and a rifle in the other.
-In the foreground, another vintage caricature of a jaunty, almost flirtatious Mammy, one arm balancing a willing white child against her corset hourglass waste [sic] she simply allows the derogatory images to speak for themselves".
+In "The Women's Art Journal Betye Saar: Extending the Frozen Monument", James Cristen Steward states: "Against the backdrop of pancake packaging is a grinning pop-eyed 'Mammy' with a broom in one hand and a rifle in the other.
+In the foreground, another vintage caricature of a jaunty, almost flirtatious Mammy, one arm balancing a willing white child against her corset hourglass waist [sic] she simply allows the derogatory images to speak for themselves".
 The broom symbolizes the domesticity forced upon Black women to occupy jobs in serving, confining them to specific places.
 White people's perspective on Black women was that they were only good for serving others.
 She portrays through her art the two representations of Black women and how stereotypes portray them by defeminizing and desexualizing them and reality.
 Saar's intention for having the stereotype of the mammy holding a rifle was to symbolize that Black women are strong and can endure anything, to represent a warrior.
-Saar has stated that "the reasoning behind this decision is to empower Black women and not let the narrative of a white person determine how a Black women should view herself".
+Saar stated that "the reasoning behind this decision is to empower Black women and not let the narrative of a white person determine how a Black women should view herself".

 Film

 In 1971, Saar created a film entitled Colored Spade.
 Following the assassination of Dr. Martin Luther King Jr. in 1968, Saar began to work with the racist images of Black individuals that had become so popular in American culture.
-Saar decided to compile such images into a film that was based on the song from the musical Hair called Colored Spade, which contains a list of derogatory terms for African Americans.
-The film depicts a montage of caricatured images from the late-nineteenth and early-twentieth century culture, such as sheet music, comics, and food containers.
+Saar decided to compile such images into a film based on the song "Colored Spade" from the musical Hair, which contains a list of derogatory terms for African Americans.
+The film depicts a montage of caricatured images from late-nineteenth and early-twentieth century U.S. culture, such as sheet music, comics, and food containers.
 Many of these images are animated by camera movements, zooms, and rapid cutting.
 Eventually, the images of Black individuals are replaced by images of racist organizations, which all culminate into a photograph of a white policeman.
 Saar zooms in on this image until the focus is lost, and then zooms out to reveal prominent figures from the Civil Rights movement, such as Dr. King and Angela Davis.
 This recontextualization of racist culture allows the issue to serve as evidence of white prejudice as opposed to Black degeneracy.